 You can see the video with almost identical contents (even the title is exactly the same) in the following link:

 * I really recommend you guys to listen to his full lecture.
 However, watching video takes too much time to get an overview quickly.
 Here, I summarized what he tried to deliver in his talk.
-I hope this helps.
+I hope this helps. ** Note that I skipped a few slides or mixed the order to make it easier for me to explain.

 How do you get deep learning to work in your business, product, or scientific study?
 The rise of highly scalable deep learning techniques is changing how you can best approach AI problems.
 This includes how you define your train/dev/test split, how you organize your data, how you should think through your search among promising model architectures, and even how you might develop new AI-enabled products.
 In this tutorial, you’ll learn about the emerging best practices in this nascent area.
 You’ll come away able to better organize your and your team’s work when developing deep learning applications.